 - trash.12

-Note that arson of property does not include a person burning his own personal property.
+Note that arson of property does not include you burning your own personal property.
 This is unless:

 - the burning was done with an intent to defraud, or